andyb2000/AutoMower-BLE-MQTT/README.md

 <img width="1108" height="822" alt="image" src="https://github.com/user-attachments/assets/8e3147d8-f535-4794-806f-4e6774c1f1a6" />

+Automower switch shows a power/off symbol which represents PARK.

+The power/on symbol represents MOW and will start a custom mow duration of 1 Hour.

 MowerState is probably the most important one to use in your automations, that will change to one of the following:
 | MowerState | Description |